napptive-actions/napptive-actions.github.io/docs/catalog-deploy.md

 ## Napptive Catalog

-The Napptive catalog is a collection of applications ready to be deployed.
-All users of the [Napptive platform](https://playground.napptive.dev) have at their disposal the applications contained in the catalog.
+The Catalog is a collection of applications ready to be deployed.
+All users of the [Napptive Playground](https://playground.napptive.dev) have the applications contained in the catalog at their disposal.

 To list all available applications, execute: